SindhePandurangBITS/NVIDIA-Stock---ARIMA-SARIMA-Modeling/README.md

 ## Time Series Modeling with ARIMA & SARIMA (NVIDIA)

 ## 🏆 Motivation
 - I’ve spent considerable time studying global technological history, economics, and geopolitics.
-The ongoing silicon (semiconductor) revolution—driven by companies like NVIDIA, TSMC, and ASML—is something my peers and I anticipated nearly a decade ago.
-This project aims to quantitatively explore that shift by building an end-to-end ARIMA/SARIMA model to forecast NVIDIA's stock prices.
+The ongoing silicon (semiconductor) revolution driven by companies like NVIDIA, TSMC, and ASML is something my peers and I anticipated nearly a decade ago.
+This project aims to quantitatively explore that shift by building an end to end ARIMA/SARIMA model to forecast NVIDIA's stock prices.

 ## 🧩 WHY only ARIMA/SARIMA for this TIME series, why not LSTM, GRU, Prophet?
 - For this project, ARIMA and SARIMA were chosen due to their effectiveness on smaller, univariate datasets like stock closing prices.
 They offer strong interpretability, are easy to implement, and require fewer computational resources compared to deep learning models like LSTM or GRU.
 While models like Prophet or LSTM work well in specific contexts, ARIMA/SARIMA provide a reliable and efficient baseline for time series forecasting, especially when seasonality and trend components are present.